Transipedia/Annotate-contigs/README.md

 ## Output file

 - Table `merged_annotation.tsv`, summarizing for each contig, its location on the genome (if it's aligned), the sequence alignment informations, and other optionnal alignment informations.
+If you choose to detect contaminations and repeats, you will get two additional columns (Repeats and Contamination).

 N.B :
 You will also find some intermediate files in the output folder, specifically query_lt_200.fa and query_gt_200.fa.
 - If **query_lt_200.fa** is empty, it means that all the sequences in your query have a length of less than 200 bases, so you will have empty output files from STAR.
 - If **query_gt_200.fa** is empty, it means that all the sequences in your query have a length greater than 200 bases, so you will have empty output files from Minimap2.

 ## Annotated values